Course Outline

 Business problems and solutions using data science

-2.1 From a business problem to data mining
+2.1 From business problem to data mining

 2.2 Supervised and unsupervised methods

-2.3 Data Mining and Results
+2.3 Data mining and its results

 2.4 Consequences of managing data science projects